 The preparation of financial statements in conformity with accounting principles generally accepted in the United States requires the use of management's estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
 For example, we have a policy of recording expenses for clinical trials based upon pro rating estimated total costs of a clinical trial over the estimated length of the clinical trial and the number of patients anticipated to be enrolled in the trial.
 Expenses related to each patient are recognized ratably beginning upon entry into the trial and over the course of the trial.
-In the event of early termination of a clinical trial, management accrues an amount based on its estimate of the remaining non-cancellable obligations associated with the winding down of the clinical trial.
-In addition, funded research is expensed on a straight-line basis over the period of the funding.
+In the event of early termination of a clinical trial, we accrue an amount based on an estimate of the remaining non-cancellable obligations associated with the winding down of the clinical trial.
+In addition, funded research and development to third parties is expensed on a straight-line basis over the period of performance.
 Our estimates and assumptions could differ significantly from the amounts which may actually be incurred.